rickybrent/minimal-symlayer-keyboard/README.md

-# MinimalPocketKeyboard
+# Minimal SymLayer Keyboard

-This is an Android input method for the **Minimal Phone MP01**, though it may be useful for other devices with built in thumbboards.
-It does not contain a virtual keyboard.
-It is a fork of the excellent [TitanPocketKeyboard by oin](https://github.com/oin/titanpocketkeyboard), which was originally designed for the Unihertz Titan Pocket.
+`Minimal SymLayer Keyboard` is an Android input method for the Minimal Phone MP01, though it may be useful for other devices with built in thumbboards.
+It does not contain a virtual keyboard but adds a SYM layer for physical keys.

-This version has been extended with a focus on the Minimal Phone's unique hardware and e-ink display.
-It introduces several new features (a keyboard-focused emoji picker, a clipboard history manager, and additional virtual modifier keys) and adds special handling for the MP01's unique keys.
+The project is a fork of the excellent  [TitanPocketKeyboard by oin](https://github.com/oin/titanpocketkeyboard), which was originally designed for the Unihertz Titan Pocket, and has no relation to Lersi's [Minimal Phone Keyboard](https://github.com/lersi/minimal_phone_keyboard) or the keyboard that shipped with the Minimal Phone.

-This fork has no relation to Lersi's [Minimal Phone Keyboard](https://github.com/lersi/minimal_phone_keyboard) fork, or to the version that shipped with the Minimal Phone.
+This fork adds several new features (a keyboard-focused emoji picker, a clipboard history manager, and additional virtual modifier keys) and special handling for the MP01's unique keys and e-ink display.

 ### A Note for Unihertz Titan Pocket Users